guitarvydas/guitarvydas.github.io/_posts/2024-01-15-Compilation via Successive Rewriting.md

 - can you transpile pass NN using OhmJS/ChatGPT/etc?
 - can you write out code that some other compiler (e.g. Go, JS, Python, Odin, Rust, WASM, etc.) can compile and execute?

+# Suggested Approach
+Write an OhmJS grammar that parses the intermediate code labelled "Pass NN" above.
+Use the grammar to emit code in *your favourite language* (e.g. JS, Python, Go, Odin, Rust, WASM, etc., etc.).
+My target language of choice is something based on Lisp (Common Lisp, Scheme, Racket, etc.), because it has almost no syntax to get in the way.
+Lisp's recursive syntax often requires one to write parsing rules that are recursive (this is a good habit, anyway).

+When this part is working, back up one pass and try to get it working.
+And, so on until you reach Pass 0.

 # Appendix - See Also